lindbrook/cholera/README.md

 -   Fixes three apparent coding errors in Dodson and Tobler's 1992 digitization of Snow's map.
 -   "Unstacks" the data in two ways to improve analysis and visualization.
--   Adds the ability to overlay graphical features like kernel density, Voronoi diagrams, and notable landmarks (the plague pit, the Lion Brewery, etc.).
+-   Adds the ability to overlay graphical features like kernel density, Voronoi diagrams, and notable landmarks (John Snow's residence, the Lion Brewery, etc.).
 -   Includes a variety of helper functions to find and locate cases, roads, pumps and walking paths.
--   Appends street names to roads data.
+-   Appends street names to the roads data.
--   Includes the revised pump data used in the second version of Snow's map.
+-   Includes the revised pump data used in the second version of Snow's map from the Vestry report.
 -   Adds two different aggregate time series fatalities data from the Vestry report.

 ### getting started